Lum-Studio/Bedrock-Fluids-API/COMPILER_DESIGN.md

+> **Note:** This document describes the **intended design** for an automated fluid compiler.
+The implementation in `build_fluids.py` is currently **incomplete** and does not perform all the functions described here.
+The current method for adding new fluids is a manual process.
+Please refer to `FluidsAPI.md` for details on the current manual workflow.

 # Bedrock Fluids Compiler Design

 This document outlines the design for a central compiler script that automates the creation and management of custom fluids.
 The goal is to allow users to define fluids in a single configuration file, and have the compiler generate all the necessary assets and code.